CrewNestCrewNest

 RegionPer VisitSeason LengthAnnual Mowing

-Southeast (FL, GA, TX, NC)$35 – $5540–45 weeks$1,400 – $2,500
+Southeast (FL, GA, TX, NC)$35 to $5540 to 45 weeks$1,400 to $2,500

-Midwest (OH, IL, MO, IN)$40 – $6028–32 weeks$1,100 – $1,900
+Midwest (OH, IL, MO, IN)$40 to $6028 to 32 weeks$1,100 to $1,900

-Northeast (NY, NJ, MA, PA)$50 – $7526–30 weeks$1,300 – $2,250
+Northeast (NY, NJ, MA, PA)$50 to $7526 to 30 weeks$1,300 to $2,250

-West Coast (CA, OR, WA)$45 – $7035–42 weeks$1,600 – $2,900
+West Coast (CA, OR, WA)$45 to $7035 to 42 weeks$1,600 to $2,900

-Mountain (CO, AZ, UT)$40 – $6524–30 weeks$960 – $1,950
+Mountain (CO, AZ, UT)$40 to $6524 to 30 weeks$960 to $1,950

-Price, estimate, and invoice — all in one app
+Price, estimate, and invoice in one app

-CrewNest's lawn care software lets you measure properties from satellite imagery, generate instant estimates using these rates, and send professional invoices — all from your phone.
+CrewNest's lawn care software lets you measure properties from satellite imagery, generate instant estimates using these rates, and send professional invoices, all from your phone.
 Free to start.

 7 Lawn Care Pricing Mistakes to Avoid